ntoll/IssueTracker/README.txt

 http://localhost:8000/workflow/feature_request_handler.png

-(If you have the test examples loaded)
+(If you have the test examples loaded - the filename is the workflow's slug field)

 As always, comments, suggestions and feedback most welcome.